 Thanks for reading!
 I hope this DIY itinerary helps make your trip to San Francisco a little smoother, more exciting, and more unique so you can explore the city like a local.
 Cheers and welcome to the City by the Bay!

-Looking for more California inspiration?
-Don’t forget to also check out my bucket list post on the top 101 things to do in California!
+Looking for more California inspiration or travel advice ?
+Don’t forget to also check out my bucket list post on the top 101 things to do in the Golden State and this San Francisco packing guide.
 You’ll never run out of things to do in the Golden State.